Deepak Mohoni

 Deepak Mohoni, is an Indian stock market analyst.
-It was in 1989 that he coined the term SENSEX.
+In 1989 that he coined the term SENSEX for the Bombay stock exchange index.

 Biography

-Mohoni is a chemical engineering graduate from IIT Kanpur and did his MBA from IIM Calcutta.
+Mohoni is a chemical engineering graduate from IIT Kanpur and completed his MBA from IIM Calcutta.
 He studied at the Scindia School Gwalior.
-He is a regular columnist in The Economic Times and Business World writing about technical analysis.
-He appears regularly on CNBC-TV18.
-He has also appeared on BBC, Star TV, Doordarshan, and Reuters TV.
+He is a regular columnist in The Economic Times and Business World, writing about technical analysis.
+He appears regularly on CNBC-TV18 and also appeared on BBC, Star TV, Doordarshan, and Reuters TV.
 His comments on the market are often quoted by Indian financial media.